turingschool/front-end-curriculum/projects/module-2/whats-cookin-part-two-agile.md

 In this project, you will use your project from What’s Cookin’ (Part 1) and build on top of that.
 This is an opportunity to refactor your code, utilize agile processes, complete unfinished work, build new features, and take advantage of instructor feedback.

+These are all aspects of your future job.
+Code is important, but process allows for great applications to be built.
+This part of the project focuses heavily on process so that you have an opportunity to talk about process in your future interviews.

 ## Timeline

 Dates and deliverables to be aware of: